My current favorite cranberry sauce recipe calls for two cups of pinot noir. You can get a buzz just from the fumes as it cooks.

 2 rounded cups cranberries (about 8 ounces)

 2 cups Pinot Noir or other dry red wine

 1 teaspoon curry powder

 Large pinch of Chinese five-spice powder

-Heat oil in large saucepan over medium-high heat.
-Add cranberries and fresh ginger; stir about 3 minutes or until cranberries begin to burst,.
-Add wine and sugar; boil until mixture is reduced to 2½ cups, about 15 minutes.
-Add crystallized ginger, curry powder and five-spice powder.
-Season with salt and pepper.
-(Can be made 3 days ahead.
-Cover; chill.)
+Heat the oil in a large saucepan over medium-high heat.
+Add cranberries and fresh ginger; stir about 3 minutes or until cranberries begin to burst.
+Add the wine and sugar, and boil until the mixture is reduced to 2½ cups, about 15 minutes.
+Add crystallized ginger, curry powder, and five-spice powder.
+Season to taste with salt and pepper.
 Serve sauce cold or, if desired, re-warm over low heat, stirring often.
-Makes 2 1/2 cups